CloudKidStudio/Apaxy/README.md

 ##Installation
 * Download and unzip Apaxy
 * Move the contents of the `/apaxy` folder to the folder your projects/apache runs from.
+NOTE: the `apaxy/` folder includes a hidden file `.htaccess` that must be moved too!